frontendpatterns/frontendpatterns.dev/src/content/patterns/selector.md

 ## Solution

-Apply the Selector pattern by computing derived data from state and memoizing results to optimize re-renders, and reinforce it with concise examples or tests.
+Compute derived data from state and memoizing results to optimize re-renders.
 For example, separate a cart totals reducer from modal visibility state so analytics remains deterministic.